railslove/showoff-presentations/wroc_love_2012/notes.md

   * Structure
   * Use code from other people
   * Reuse code on different OS
+* also serves as documentation
+* keep your recipes updated!
 * Will help you when the day will come when you will need a new server *fast*